rpgroves/SCP-Minutemen/GDD & Notes/readme.txt

     not to spam the f or tab keys
     - The player cannot currently recover health, but they can recover shields by staying out of combat / not being injured for long enough.
+    - Some enemies may get stuck on objects, this is something i can fix later but it will take some time as i have to manually do a lot of the editing for the enemy pathfinding

 Gameplay Guide:
     Currently, the game is split into a few main sections: